Dev22mehta17/Dev22mehta17/README.md

 - 🔭 I’m currently working on **Strengthening and refining my skill set to enhance professional capabilities and align with industry standards.**

-- 🌱 I’m currently learning **AI/ML with a focus on real-world applications.**
+- 🌱 I’m currently learning and improving **my skills with focus on real-world applications.**

 - 👯 I’m looking to collaborate on **some good full-stacks projects.**

 - 📫 How to reach me **mehtadev2004@gmail.com**

 <h3 align="left">Connect with me:</h3>